 Because it’s hard to pin down how consistent ALICE training is and because Trump’s critique of the program tends toward the tactical, his objection seems to be largely about the idea of efficacy.
 Is it possible that ALICE works?
 There is ultimately only one way to find out and, fortunately, no shooter has attacked an ALICE-trained school to date.
 That said, in the event of that tragedy, it will remain hard to assess the efficacy of the program.
 Will fewer children be killed because of ALICE?
 It will be impossible to say.
 There is no control group.
 The variables stack up quickly.
 And kids can always be accused of not doing it right.
 After all, they’ve received very little training (some states are now mandating school shooting training, but a significant amount of time is not being devoted to it).

 This is why Trump believes that regular lockdown and evacuation drills and detailed plans that are acted upon on a daily basis (and common sense values like not letting strangers onto school property) are the only way to really protect children from danger.
 He also believes in school security despite the fact that there was an armed police officer at Columbine High School and a significant body of research shows that having police in schools makes children feel less safe, not more.

-The debate over ALICE and over school shooting preparedness is, on one level, a fight over the future of a growing industry, and, on another level, a contentious form of unanimity: The people arguing all believe that more school children will be killed.
+There are problems with ALICE.
+It offers flexibility, cheapness, and ease, which are not things that should be considered in the context of mass murder.
+But there are also good things about ALICE, including the fact that it just might help.
+But is that enough?The debate over ALICE and over school shooting preparedness is, on one level, a fight over the future of a growing industry, and, on another level, a contentious form of unanimity: The people arguing all believe that more schoolchildren will be killed.
 They all believe that not enough is being done.
 They all believe that mentally ill people will get their hands on guns and turn those guns on those incapable of protecting themselves.
 They can debate defense as much as they want, but they agree on the big idea.
 Unfortunately, they are right.